lylandackey/CPSC-362-tradingApp/README.md

 - android/ios emulator, or have the expo App on your phone

 Steps:
-1. npm i
+1. npm install
-2. npm start
+2. npm run dev
 3. scan QR code or hook up emulator